Vluuks/AndroidPractice/Week5/Lab/README.md

 		}

 Inside the curly brackets we will define the methods that should be covered by it.
-In the example before we had defined `gotCategories()` and `gotCategoriesError()` as possible outcomes that should be handled by the interface.
+In the example before, we had defined `gotCategories()` and `gotCategoriesError()` as possible outcomes that should be handled by the interface.
 We want to use these methods to communicate from our helper class to the Activity class that our request was either succesful or failed.

 The actual implementation of the method is not done in the interface itself however, but left to the Activity, the place where we want to handle the result of our request.
 As such, the interface only contains the method *signature*: the return type, name and argument list.